MicroMedIAn/PathAIA/README.md

 slide_filters = "full"
 verbose = 2
 ```
 With these parameters you will find all svs slides that are directly in `infolder` and extract patch coordinates from levels 0 to 5 with a hierarchical structure.
 No png image will be stored as `silent` lists all levels.
 Patches will be contiguous with size 224 and will only be extracted from tissue zone that are determined by filtering on slide thumbnails.
-With `verbose=2` thumbnails of extracted areas are also stored into disk.
+With `verbose=2` thumbnails of extracted areas are also stored on disk.

 ### Step 3: Extract !